cccbr/online-documents/content/docs/060-workflow/index.md

 It may help if you have two screens open, with the WP document on one and the editor on the other.
 {{< /hint >}}

-Experience has shown that the most effective way is to do this one paragraph or heading at a time, adding appropriate Markdown for headings, text decoration, links and so on within the editor.
+Experience has shown that the most effective way is to do this by transferring one paragraph or heading at a time, adding appropriate Markdown for headings, text decoration, links and so on within the editor.

 #### Conversion - conclusion